 Background of setting the material issues Murata's CSR Charter and Corporate Ethics Policy and Code of Conduct define how we engage in appropriate transactions with suppliers, how we comply with antitrust laws, and how we prevent bribery and other corruptions.
 We aim to engage in fair business transactions with these practices serving as a foundation for our daily business activities and duties.
 Murata has set this because we recognize the importance of conducting fair business transactions in order to realize healthy sustainable growth and to earn social trust while expanding business globally.
-Our goal We aim to maintain zero occurrence of major violation of appropriate business transactions and continue to be a company trusted by society.
-Medium- to long-term goals · · <antitrust laws=""> Laws, regulations, and internal rules/procedures must be deployed and thoroughly implemented on a global basis. <bribery> In regions with a high corruption index, bribery management and prevention systems compliant with company policy must function and systems for reporting to headquarters must be established. <antitrust laws=""> Laws, regulations, and internal rules/procedures must be deployed and thoroughly implemented on a global basis. <bri><bri><bri><bri><bri><bri><bri><bri< th=""></bri<></bri></bri></bri></bri></bri></bri></bri></antitrust></bribery></antitrust> Fiscal 2022 results <antitrust laws=""></antitrust> that internal rules and procedures for preventing violations of Antitrust laws are administered properly. • We conducted practical training on preventing cartels, domestically and overseas.
-Current issues and initiatives <antitrust laws=""></antitrust> We will continue to provide information and training on internal rules and procedures related to preventing cartels, and will raise awareness and improve compliance among employees.
+Our goal We aim to maintain ze ero occurrence of major violation of appropriate business transactions and continue to be a company trusted by society.
+Medium-to long-term goals Fiscal 2030 targets Antitrust laws> Laws, regulations, and internal rules/procedures must be deployed and thoroughly implemented on a global basis.
+Ribery> In regions with a high corruption index, bribery management and prevention systems compliant with company policy must function and systems for reporting to headquarters must be established.
+Antitrust laws> Laws, regulations, and internal rules/procedures must be deployed and thoroughly implemented on a global basis.
+Ribery> All affiliated companies must establish bribery management and prevention systems compliant with company policy, and must maintain zero incidents of bribery/corruption.
+Fiscal 2022 results Antitrust laws> • We improved how information on internal rules and procedures is made known throughout the company, in order to help en that internal rules and procedures for preventing violations of Antitrust laws are administered properly. • We conducted practical training on preventing cartels, domestically and overseas. • We continued to expand our bribery management systems. • We engaged in initiatives to enhance employee training on bribery, in order to enhance the understanding of our employee Current issues and initiatives <bribery></bribery> We will continue to provide information and training on internal rules and procedures related to preventing cartels, and will raise awareness and improve compliance among employees.
 We will finish introducing our bribery management systems, and then will establish a monitoring system.
 We will conduct training to enhance employee understanding of bribery, and will continue to prevent bribery and corruption from occurring.